matthewwardrop/spec-classes/docsite/docs/usage/advanced.md

 your overrides (this is necessary because spec-classes does not touch your classes' MRO, and so no `super()` calls to spec-classes' methods are possible).

-!!! warning
-    When implementing your own `__init__` constructor, you *must* accept as keyword arguments *at least* the managed attributes of the spec-class (that do not opt out of init), as spec-classes assumes that these keyword arguments are available.
-This can be done via `**kwargs` if that is preferable.

 ## Subclassing

 Spec-classes fully supports subclassing, including the honoring of overridden